-As part of my continuing Transitions to You 3.0 Series, I interviewed Ray to hear his story.
+As part of my continuing YOU PIVOT™ Series, I interviewed Ray to hear his story.

 Ray started his career in the large-corporate world, added a couple of gigs with smaller companies, and after a dozen years of working for others, he founded a company which he led for 11 years.
 Ray sold his business eight years ago, at the age of 45, and today is the sales and business development leader for a company where he has no ownership interest.

 Much like Jake, who I wrote about last month, here, Ray was burned-out after the sale.

 “The guys who acquired my company were hardcore, high motor people.
 Because I had an earn-out, I was spending all my time protecting my customers and my employees.
 It was exhausting.
 I managed to stay twelve of the fifteen months of my agreement.